What is Foster Care?

 How Expenses Are Handled

 AARF provides food if requested; some families choose to use their own food and others get it provided.
 Whatever works best for your situation, we will work with.
 We always try to provide brand-name, good quality food for the rescued pets.
-The foster home is responsible for food (if not donations are available), toys (if no donations are available), and in-home bathing and grooming; we are happy to provide tax receipts for expenses and can authorize necessary expenses for each animal (professional grooming, specialized vitamins, supplements, food, etc.); please keep your receipts for all expenses if you would like a receipt from us for a tax deduction.
+The foster home is responsible for toys (if no donations are available), and in-home bathing and grooming; we are happy to provide tax receipts for expenses and can authorize necessary expenses for each animal (professional grooming, specialized vitamins, supplements, food, etc.); please keep your receipts for all expenses if you would like a receipt from us for a tax deduction.
 AARF coordinators usually transport the animals for veterinary care and sometimes for home visits (for example, a home-bound family), though foster homes are encouraged to participate in those transports as well because the dog is more comfortable with the foster family.
 Finally, we will reimburse you for approved emergency veterinary care and medications (again, save all your receipts).
 All other vet care is pre-arranged by AARF.

 Most Frequently Asked Questions

-“What if I don’t think I have enough room for a foster dog?” — Our rescued animals are generally small, take up very little space, and won’t be with you very long as indicated earlier.
+“What if I don’t think I have enough room for a foster dog?” — Our rescued animals are not usually in need of huge amounts of space, and won’t be with you very long as indicated earlier.
 You might be surprised by how quickly they work themselves into the family situation and your hearts: all they really need is a small space to recuperate until they are ready for their forever homes, and they are touchingly grateful.
 For dogs, just room for a crate in most cats.
 Mother dogs and puppies are ideal to have a separate room or garage/basement situation.
 Cats and kittens vary, but we can provide a cat enclosure for keeping kittens secured.

-“What if I really like the animal and want to keep her?”– This does happen.
-Sometimes the “perfect pet” comes along, and everyone in the family just seems to agree that theirs is the “perfect home.”
+“What if I really like the pet and want to keep them?”— This does happen.
+Sometimes the “perfect fit” comes along, and everyone in the family just seems to agree that theirs is the right home.
 Fortunately, qualifying as a Foster Home usually qualifies you as an Adopter as well.
 AARF is concerned to place our animals with their needs and preferences as important as the adopters’.
-Sometimes the animal tells us which home is right; and we respect that.
-Should this happen, and we all agree, then the foster home will pay the adoption fee, complete the Final Adoption Agreement, and assume ownership of the animal.
+Sometimes the animal tells us which home is right, and we respect that.
+Should this happen, and we all agree, then the foster home will pay the adoption fee, complete the Adoption Contract, and assume ownership of the animal.
 Please think about this carefully, though, as often adoption means the family feels it no longer has foster space available, and we desperately need those homes.